 States use specific procedures in carrying out the risk-focused financial surveillance process.
 Many of these procedures are focused on monitoring of the insurance legal entity and group.
 The legal entity regulation is performed in order to have a bottom-up view of the group, whereas the holding company analysis uses the top down approach.
 The NAIC has developed procedures for carrying out the risk-focused surveillance process, and such procedures are documented in this Handbook and in the Financial Condition Examiners Handbook.
 The following summarizes some of these requirements.
-For more specific information, see Section VI.B Roles and Responsibilities of the Group-Wide Supervisor/Lead State of this Handbook.All domestic states are expected to communicate any findings or concerns they have up to the lead state for consideration in the comprehensive holding company analysis.

-The NAIC has developed procedures for carrying out the risk-focused surveillance process, and such procedures are documented in this Handbook and in the Financial Condition Examiners Handbook.
-The following summarizes some of these requirements.
 For more specific information, see Section VI.B Roles and Responsibilities of the Group-Wide Supervisor/Lead State of this Handbook.

+Communication: All domestic states are encouraged to communicate any significant findings or concerns they have up to the lead state for consideration in the comprehensive holding company analysis.
+In addition, lead states of IAIGs are expected to communicate any significant findings or concerns to the group-wide supervisor (if different than the lead state) through the use of supervisory colleges, crisis management groups or other means necessary to address any enterprise-wide concerns that arise.
+Domestic and lead states should not take regulatory action or place sanctions on an insurance legal entity or key individual within a broader holding-company system without first communicating with the lead state and/or group-wide supervisor.

 Financial Analysis Handbook and Role of the Analyst